 About

 Artist couple Roxy Topia and Paddy Gould have been working together since 2008 and are based in Merseyside, UK.
 Periodically they collaborate with others, often on independent publications through their press Pink Sands Studio, founded in 2018.
+Their first UK institutional show, “Let Your Ideas Come Back As Children,” with Cormac Gould took place at The Bluecoat in Liverpool in 2024.

 Works available to purchase via the platform Gertrude